 Diocletian realized that the Roman Empire was way too vast to be ruled effectively by one man.
 While an emperor was at war with the Persians in the Syrian desert, Germanic barbarians might be pouring across the Rhine frontier, burning villas, pillaging towns, slaughtering the men and carrying off the women and children.
 By the time word of these atrocities reached the emperor, the barbarians would be long gone.
-Sometimes a local army commander might rebel and take the defense of the region into his own hands, as was the case with Postumus.
-The local citizens would feel neglected by the rightful emperor and would transfer their allegiance to the local ruler, who could and did defend them.
+Sometimes a local army commander might rebel and take the defense of the region into his own hands, as was the case with Postumus in Gaul just a fe years before Diocletian ascended the throne.
+The local citizens would feel neglected by the rightful emperor and would transfer their allegiance to the local ruler who often could and did defend them successfully from attack.
 The local emperor would usually form a breakaway or rebel empire.

 Having observed the events of the past seventy-five years, Diocletian wisely decided that he would have to choose a co-emperor to help him to rule the Roman Empire.
 In A. D. 286, he chose Maximinus to govern the West as Augustus while Diocletian would rule in the East.
 In order for the government to be passed along smoothly in case of the death of one of the Augusti, each Augustus appointed a Caesar who was designated to replace him should he die or abdicate.
 Thus the idea of the Tetrarchy, or rule by four men, was born.
 In 293, Diocletian chose Galerius as his Caesar in the East and Maximianus chose Constantius I Chlorus as Caesar in the West.
 All four of the men who made up the Tetrarchy were tough Illyrian soldiers like himself.
 Part of the reason the Tetrarchy worked so well is because these professional soldiers were intensely loyal to one another and especially to Diocletian.
 Another part of Diocletian's plan was for the senior Augusti to abdicate, or step down after twenty years of rule and allow the Caesars to become the Augusti in their place.
 The new Augusti would then each choose Caesars and thus keep the Tetrarchy complete.
 Diocletian believed that twenty years was long enough for any man to be on the throne.
 At the time of his and Maximian's abdication in 305, Diocletian was in fact worn out and prone to sickness although his partner Maximianus wanted to continue to rule.